luau-project/lua-xz/docs/liblzma-lua-xz-out-of-LuaRocks-MinGW-MinGW-w64.md

 ## Build liblzma

-Once you finished the initial steps in the [Requirements](#requirements) section, you are ready to build liblzma.
+Once you finished the initial steps in the [Prerequisites](#prerequisites) section, you are ready to build liblzma.

 > [!NOTE]
 >